Above: The Prop House Documentation

 Curator Essay: The Prop House: A Collection of One Million Objects

 Mount Pleasant Furniture (MPF) has been a prop house wonderland for the film, television, stage and art communities for decades.
-It is a family owned and operated business in the heart of the Mount Pleasant warehouse district, a neighbourhood that in just a few short years has transformed into the city’s technology hub.
+It was a family owned and operated business in the heart of the Mount Pleasant warehouse district, a neighbourhood that in just a few short years has transformed into the city’s technology hub.
 MPF is an astounding and diverse collection of over one million antique and vintage objects.
-It is stored in two multi-level buildings, a labyrinth of 35,000 square feet, crammed from floor ceiling with furnishings, objects of art, paintings, textiles, sculpture, figurines.
+It was stored in two multi-level buildings, a labyrinth of 35,000 square feet, crammed from floor ceiling with furnishings, objects of art, paintings, textiles, sculpture, figurines.
 Areas are organized geographically into designations such as Chinese, Japanese, South Asian, Polynesian/Tiki and European.
-They are also organized by eras—Victorian, Art Deco, Mid-Century, Western—and thematically into religions including Christian and Buddhist, as well as specific sets such as law courts, restaurants, sporting life, the office, nautical or telecommunications.
-There are rooms filled with mirrors, radios, televisions, telephones, toys, photographs and cameras, and more rooms filled with lamps, carpets, bicycles, metal signs, chandeliers, and bronze statues.
-The collection has been accumulated by three generations of the Madsen family who have only bought or rented—never sold—and has been used in set designs in the Vancouver film industry over the past 40 years.
+They were also organized by eras—Victorian, Art Deco, Mid-Century, Western—and thematically into religions including Christian and Buddhist, as well as specific sets such as law courts, restaurants, sporting life, the office, nautical or telecommunications.
+There were rooms filled with mirrors, radios, televisions, telephones, toys, photographs and cameras, and more rooms filled with lamps, carpets, bicycles, metal signs, chandeliers, and bronze statues.
+The collection was accumulated by three generations of the Madsen family who have only bought or rented—never sold—and has been used in set designs in the Vancouver film industry over the past 40 years.
 Leslie Madsen continues to live in the 1911 building that she owns and has raised her family in, and her son now manages the day-to-day operations.

 Collections animate our curiosity about embodied histories.
 In the Victorian era, psychometry affirmed the presence of affect and relation within inanimate objects.
 Sometimes referred to as animism—the belief in the inherent soul of objects—collections offer affective presence beyond simple materiality, akin to occult movements of the 19th century.
 They also reflect a long cross-cultural history of assigning a sensorium to objects themselves.
 The MPF collection was distributed and reassembled according to the needs of each art project.
 These journeys, from prop house to film/theatre set and back, formed a kind of ‘breathing pattern’ of inward and outward movement.
 Psychometrists may go so far as to believe that the objects return with traces of the spaces they have temporarily visited.

-The Prop House: A Collection of Over One Million Objects offers an opportunity to celebrate and explore this extraordinary collection with the public for the first time.
+The Prop House: A Collection of Over One Million Objects offered an opportunity to celebrate and explore this extraordinary collection with the public for the first time.
 The objects were sourced everywhere, from second hand stores to garage to estate sales deepening in complexity and materiality.
 In turn, this archive has been returned to the world as objects of imagination, inscribing film and theatre scenes with affective qualities through their presence, from romance to horror to police procedurals.

 To realize the project, we invited seven Vancouver-based artists to reflect on the MPV collection at this crucial moment who have responded with energy and imagination to the invitation.
 It has been truly exciting to work with all of the artists and to hear the stories that Mount Pleasant Furniture evoked within their own imaginations and memory, presenting diverse offerings that reflect embodied, formalist, archival and durational artistic practices.